Rikenunes8/feup-c-JmmCompiler/README.md

 There were taken into consideration and resolved the **Choice Conflict** and **Operator Priority** problems adjacents to such a complex language.
 In some cases, to resolve the first issue we use SCAN but never with more than 2 lookahead tokens.

-The *AST* of the input *.jmm* file is generated based on this grammar that was annotated in a way that would remove and change unnecessary or redundant AST nodes (**AST Clean Up and Node Annotation**) to simplify the original AST, including the association of some attributes to a specific node.
+The *AST* of the input *.jmm* file is generated based on this grammar that was annotated in a way that would remove and change unnecessary or redundant AST nodes (**AST Clean Up and Node Annotation**) to simplify the original AST, including the association of some attributes to a specific node as the column and the line the token occurs in the *jmm* file.

 ## Symbol Table and Semantic Analysis